bd6981/crud/README.md

 app.listen(PORT, () => console.log(`Live on port ${PORT}`))
 ```

-### Book-e Frontend
+### Book-E Frontend
+> 30 min (2:20)

 Clone down [this repository](https://git.generalassemb.ly/ga-wdi-exercises/book-e-front) and follow the set up instructions there.
+We'll be connecting this with our express back-end.

+## Closing
+> 10 min (2:30)

+1. What are microservices?
+2. What role did our back-end play today?
+3. How did the front-end application interact with the back-end?

 ## Additional Reading
 - [Introduction to Microservices](https://www.nginx.com/blog/introduction-to-microservices/)